-Enforcement action must be taken within 30 minutes of checking the tax status of the vehicle.
+Enforcement action must be taken within 30 minutes of checking the tax status of the vehicle with the wheel-clamping section at DVLA directly by phone 0300 300 1496 (Option 2) They will authorise enforcement action or advise if a vehicle is not applicable for enforcement.
 (See 6.2.2 for vehicles that can be removed):

-- Place a clamp on the vehicle - Complete a CLE2/6 form and send it to Workflow Team, D12 Enforcement, Swansea, SA99 1AH.
-The CLE2/6 must be completed correctly as it may be used as evidence in court. - Place the yellow untaxed vehicle sticker for clamped vehicles on the driver side windscreen. - Place the information leaflet (INF32) on the windscreen contact number must be placed on the back of the leaflet, either written, stamped or stickered. - Take photographs of the vehicle (front/back/both sides) including wheel arch and wheel on which the clamp is affixed.
-Photos of any existing damage and location should also be taken. - Complete a Vehicle Condition Report on site which highlights vehicle details/damage. - Where a vehicle is clamped, it must be left in situ for a minimum of 24 hours before removal of the vehicle can be requested. - If the vehicle keeper does not pay the appropriate release fee, it must be impounded within 48 hours. - If release fee is paid, the clamp must be removed within 2 hours.
+- Take a photograph of the wheel and wheel arch you intend to clamp. - Place a clamp on the vehicle. - Complete a CLE2/6 form and attach the red CLE2/6 notice to the vehicle. - When the CLE2/6 is completed then scan and send it to cle2-6@dvla.gov.uk Retain the original for 6 months.
+The CLE2/6 must be completed correctly as it may be used as evidence in court. - Place the yellow untaxed vehicle sticker for clamped vehicles on the driver side windscreen. - Place the information leaflet (INF32) on the windscreen contact number must be placed on the front of the leaflet, either written, stamped or stickered. - Take photographs of the vehicle (front/back/both sides) including wheel arch and wheel on which the clamp is affixed.
+A picture should be taken from the front showing the registration number and relevant stickers and notices attached.
+Photographs of any existing damage and location should also be taken. - Complete a Vehicle Condition Report on site which highlights vehicle details/damage. - Where a vehicle is clamped, it must be left in situ for a minimum of 24 hours before removal of the vehicle can be requested. - If the vehicle keeper does not pay the appropriate release fee, it must be impounded within 48 hours. - If release fee is paid, the clamp must be removed within 2 hours.